-6.10 Although agriculture remained a dominant activity in the village the development of domestic framework knitting has also left a legacy in many of the buildings within the village.
+6.10 The agricultural origins of this rural settlement meant the building of numerous workers cottages in Woodborough which would originally have been occupied by labourers engaged in agriculture2.
+Although agriculture remained a dominant activity in the village the development of domestic framework knitting has also left a legacy in many of the buildings within the village.
 Many agricultural labourers supplemented their work in agriculture with employment in domestic framework knitting, producing high quality hosiery for sale outside the village, and many rural cottages were adapted to accommodate workshops.
 The Woodborough Local History group website has details of the framework knitters' buildings in the village.

-- 6.11 A notable resident, William Lee, is acknowledged to have been the inventor of the stocking frame in 1589, the first manifestation of mechanisation in the production of clothing, and forerunner of the framework knitting industry.
+6.11 A notable resident, William Lee, is acknowledged to have been the inventor of the stocking frame in 1589, the first manifestation of mechanisation in the production of clothing, and forerunner of the framework knitting industry.
 Although it took some years for his invention to be practically developed, by the 18th century framework knitting had developed as a domestic cottage industry throughout the East Midlands and Woodborough's population consequently leapt from 250 in 1750 to 800 in the 1830s.
-Woodborough's particular specialty was the production of stockings, including silk hose, and the industry survived until the early 20th century before the economies of factory production, available in such areas as Nottingham's Lace Market, rendered the domestic industry unviable and obsolete. - 6.12 The key manifestation of the industry was the conversion of some cottages to provide knitters workshops, and the development of others specifically as dwellings-cum-workplaces.
+Woodborough's particular specialty was the production of stockings, including silk hose, and the industry survived until the early 20th century before the economies of factory production, rendered the domestic industry unviable and obsolete.

+6.12 The key manifestation of the industry was the conversion of some cottages to provide knitters workshops, and the development of others specifically as dwellings-cum-workplaces.
 The introduction of long horizontal windows to naturally light the work areas is the principal external clue to the origins of these buildings, many of which survive in the present village.
-The lack of extensive curtilages to some of these dwellings, as at Church Walk, is another indication of their non-agricultural origins.
 A 19th century development of the domestic framework knitter's cottage was the frame shop, larger premises more akin to a factory system of production, and a former factory premises (Desborough's) still survives at the entrance to the Conservation Area on the east side of Shelt Hill, although the property is now converted to a dwellinghouse.
-With the demise of framework knitting many villagers developed allotments in the countryside surrounding the village and a local market gardening industry was developed supplying fresh vegetables to Nottingham through the Sneinton market. - 6.13 Whilst the growth of the village over the 19th century and into the early 20th century was relatively slow, as shown on the historic Ordnance Survey maps (see Figures 6 & 7), various educational and religious institutions were founded during this period, several of which survive, some in adapted guises.
+With the demise of framework knitting many villagers developed allotments in the countryside surrounding the village and a local market gardening industry was developed supplying fresh vegetables to Nottingham through Sneinton market.

+6.13 Whilst the growth of the village over the 19th century and into the early 20th century was relatively slow, as shown on the historic Ordnance Survey maps (see Figures 6 & 7), various educational and religious institutions were founded during this period, several of which survive, some in adapted guises.
 Formal education first came in 1736 through an endowment from the Wood family, which had long standing local connections.
 A cottage on Lingwood Lane, close to the church, was converted to provide a schoolroom, the vicar also being the schoolmaster.
 Following the introduction of compulsory education in 1875, a purpose designed new building was constructed in 1878 on the opposite side of the road.
-The original school was then enlarged to become the vicarage, now 'the Old Vicarage', and remains an attractive feature of the village.
-The 1878 school building was itself replaced by a new pre-fabricated school building in the 1960s, built under the Consortium of Local Authorities Special Programme (CLASP), and the old school was subsequently converted to residential accommodation.
+The original school was then

+2 The Woodborough Heritage website includes a paper - The changing pattern of employment in Woodborough 1801-1851 which concludes the pattern of employment in Woodborough during the 19th century was one of a movement away from agriculture towards domestic textile work with 47.8% of families in 1811 engaged in agriculture, 42.2% of families in 1831 and 33.4% of males in 1851.